plone/plone.restapi-client/docs/actions/workingcopy.md

 ## Check In Working Copy

+### Mutation function

+Use the `checkinWorkingcopyMutation` function to get the mutation for checking in a working copy to update the original content object.

+### Hook

-This function can be used to check in a working copy to update the original content object.
+Use the `useCheckinWorkingcopy` hook to check in a working copy to update the original content object.

-- Function name: `checkinWorkingcopyMutation`

 ### Parameters